Inside FAISS: Billion-Scale Similarity Search

 - FAISS GitHub Repository

-Get in Touch
+Get in touch

-Future Articles?
+Future articles?

-I'm planning more deep dives into:
+We're planning more deep dives into:

 • Graph Neural Networks